 Tenant Fees Act 2019

-The Tenant Fees Act becomes law on 1st June 2019 and sets new rules for fees chargeable to tenants signing tenancy agreements from 1st June onwards.
+The Tenant Fees Act became law on 1st June 2019 and sets new rules for fees chargeable to tenants signing tenancy agreements from 1st June 2019 onwards.

 What does it mean for me as a tenant?